John Davies (poet, born 1569): Poetry

 Davies wrote poetry in numerous forms, but is best known for his epigrammes and sonnets.
 In 1599 he published Nosce Teipsum (Know thyself) and Hymnes of Astraea.
 Queen Elizabeth became an admirer of Davies's work, and these poems contain acrostics that spell out the phrase Elisabetha Regina.

 His most famous poem, Nosce Teipsum, gained him the favour of James I, by which he won promotion in Ireland.
 The three-part poem is written in decasyllabic quatrains, and is concerned with one's self-knowledge and the immortality of the soul.
-A. H. Bullen described it as being "singularly readable for such a subject: highly accomplished verse, no Elizabethan quaintness, bothe subtle and terse".
+A. H. Bullen described it as being "singularly readable for such a subject: highly accomplished verse, no Elizabethan quaintness, both subtle and terse".

 Bullen also described Davies's Orchestra, or a Poem of Dancing as "brilliant and graceful".
 This poem, written in rhyme royal, reveals a typical Elizabethan pleasure: contemplating and trying to understand the relationship between the natural order and human activity.

 Davies's works are very well represented in Elizabethan anthologies.
 The last complete edition of his poems appeared in 1876 and is long out of print.